instrumentisto/rust-incubator/3_ecosystem/3_10_threads/README.md

-Step 3.10: Multithreading and parallelism
+Task 3.10: Multithreading and parallelism
 =========================================

 One of main [Rust]'s design goals is a [concurrency][1].
 [Rust] has a [strong opinion][2] about that, while allows different concurrent models to coexist.